ubuntu-robotics/ros-snaps-examples/github_action/README.md

 # `STORE_LOGIN`

-For the [snapcore/action-publish](https://github.com/snapcore/action-publish) to be authorized to publish to the snap store for you, you must give it the right permission.
+For the [snapcore/action-publish](https://github.com/snapcore/action-publish) to be authorized to publish to the snap store for us, we must give it the right permission.
-This permission is given by a token that you can store in the `STORE_LOGIN` secret and then assign to the environement variable `SNAPCRAFT_STORE_CREDENTIALS`.
+This permission is given by a token that we can store in the `STORE_LOGIN` secret and then assign to the environement variable `SNAPCRAFT_STORE_CREDENTIALS`.

 ## Export the credential
-You can export your credential from snapcraft cli by typing:
+We can export our credential from snapcraft cli by typing:

 `snapcraft export-login --snaps=${YOUR_SNAP_NAME} --acls package_access,package_push,package_update,package_release exported.txt`

-Make sure to replace `${YOUR_SNAP_NAME}` with the name of your snap.
+`${YOUR_SNAP_NAME}` must be replace by the actual snap name.
 Here: `ros2-shared-memory`.

 This command generate a file called `exported.txt` that contains the secret value we need to export in GitHub.

 ## Store the credential in GitHub
-- In your GitHub project on [github.com](github.com) go to the "Settings" tab
+- In our GitHub project on [github.com](github.com) go to the "Settings" tab
 - Under the "Security" section, expand "Secrets" and the select "Actions"
 - Choose "New repository secret".
 - Set the name to `STORE_LOGIN`, and paste the content of the `exported.txt` file as the value.